-- Formally established in 1958, the Canada- U.S. North American Aerospace Defense Command (NORAD) is the only binational military command of its kind in the world. - Approximately 1,000 CAF personnel support the NORAD mission throughout North America.
-Canada provides fighter and refueling aircraft to NORAD during normal operations and maintains the Canadian portion of the North Warning System as well as four forward locations to support NORAD and other Canadian and U.S. air operations in the North and Arctic. - In June 2022, the Minister of National Defence announced a 20-year, \$38 billion accrual, or \$87 billion cash) plan to modernize NORAD capabilities in support of shared Canadian and U.S. priorities in strengthening North American deterrence against new threats to North America.28 - These investments and much of the additional \$73 billion (accrual, or \$104 billion cash over 20 years) announced in Our North, Strong and Free will strengthen the Canadian Armed Forces' ability to defend our shared continent, especially in the Arctic.
-In addition to bolstering homeland defence, this will help ensure that North America remains a secure base for projecting power abroad.29 - Funded capabilities that will advance shared homeland defence priorities include: - o up to 88 F-35 fifth-generation fighter aircraft, beginning in 202630 - up to 16 P-8A Poseidon maritime patrol aircraft specialized in anti-submarine and antiship warfare, beginning in 202631 - 11 MQ-9B long-endurance SkyGuardian drones, beginning in 202832
+- Formally established in 1958, the Canada-U.S. North American Aerospace Defense Command (NORAD) is the only binational military command of its kind in the world. - Approximately 1,000 CAF personnel support the NORAD mission throughout North America.
+Canada provides fighter and refueling aircraft to NORAD during normal operations and maintains the Canadian portion of the North Warning System as well as four forward locations to support NORAD and other Canadian and U.S. air operations in the North and Arctic.
+In March 2025, Prime Minister Carney announced that Canada will expand the CAF's operations in the Arctic and the intent to partner with Government of Australia on advanced over-the-horizon radar technology to monitor Canada's northern air and maritime approaches.
+This will be a key enabler of NORAD modernization, and the best way of delivering a new capability to NORAD as soon as possible. - In June 2022, the Minister of National Defence announced a 20-year, \$38 billion accrual, or \$87 billion cash) plan to modernize NORAD capabilities in support of shared Canadian and U.S. priorities in strengthening North American deterrence against new threats to North America.39 - These investments and much of the additional \$73 billion (accrual, or \$104 billion cash over 20 years) announced in Our North, Strong and Free will strengthen the Canadian Armed Forces' ability to defend our shared continent, especially in the Arctic.
+In addition to bolstering homeland defence, this will help ensure that North America remains a secure base for projecting power abroad.40 - Funded capabilities that will advance shared homeland defence priorities include: - up to 88 F-35 fifth-generation fighter aircraft, beginning in 2026;41 - up to 16 P-8A Poseidon maritime patrol aircraft specialized in anti-submarine and anti-ship warfare, beginning in 2026;42 - 11 MQ-9B long-endurance SkyGuardian drones, beginning in 2028;43 - six Arctic and Offshore Patrol Ships (the last launched in Dec 2024) that will help secure the northern approaches to the continent;44 - Air-to-Air Refuelling (three delivered since 2023)45 and Airborne Early Warning aircraft that will ease the burden on U.S. fleets; - new Arctic and Polar Over-the-Horizon Radar systems that will dramatically improve situational awareness of North American airspace and approaches; - space-based surveillance and polar communications capabilities, and an Arctic ground station that will enhance Canadian and U.S. surveillance and intelligence capacity; - a suite of specialized maritime sensors and uncrewed underwater vehicles to bolster our ability to monitor the maritime approaches to the continent; - upgrades to air bases and establishment of new Northern Operational Support Hubs to enhance our operational agility across Canada's vast Arctic territory; and, - more than \$4 billion in S&T funding to continually improve our continental defence capabilities and ensure they remain at the cutting edge of technology.